 - Discover the pathologies related to the facades of the studied building;

-- Certify in the verification report that the facades do not present any dangerous condition, if it is the case (attestation of conformity);
+- Certify in the verification report that the facades do not present any dangerous condition;

-- On the contrary, the engineer draws up a list of works to be carried out to make the building safe;
+- The engineer draws up a list of work to be done to make the building safe;

 Steps of the inspection